awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 ### Example 2: Applying a Scaling Policy Based on Insufficient Capacity Errors<a name="autoscaling-cli-capacity"></a>

-This CLI example sets up a scaling policy that scales out the fleet by 1 if the fleet throws an `InsufficientCapacityError` error\.
+This AWS CLI example sets up a scaling policy that scales out the fleet by 1 if the fleet returns an `InsufficientCapacityError` error\.

 The following command defines a insufficient capacity\-based scaling policy: